Heath bar: Heath bars in other products

 Following the 1973 use of the candy bar as an ice-cream "mix-in" by Steve's Ice Cream, Heath bars became a significant ingredient in ice cream and other confections.

 According to Ray Broekel in his 1982 book The Great American Candy Bar Book, variations of the bar have included Heath Milk Chocolate with Peanuts, Heath Milk Chocolate Toffee Crunch, Heath Milk Chocolate with Natural Cereal and Raisins and the Double Heath bar.
 In the 1980s, a Heath Toffee Ice Cream Sandwich appeared, along with Heath Soft 'n Crunchy—a soft-serve ice cream.

-Currently, other varieties of Heath bar-based confections include Archway Cookies' Heath Cookie, Heath Bar Klondike bars, Baskin-Robbins' Heath Bar Shake, Dairy Queen's Heath Bar Blizzard and Heath Bar flavored varieties of ice cream with a coffee or vanilla ice cream base.
+Other varieties of Heath bar-based confections currently or previously included Archway Cookies' Heath Cookie, Heath Bar Klondike bars, Baskin-Robbins' Heath Bar Shake, Dairy Queen's Heath Bar Blizzard and Heath Bar flavored varieties of ice cream with a coffee or vanilla ice cream base.
 Ben and Jerry's produced a Heath Bar Crunch ice cream, which was renamed Vanilla Toffee Bar Crunch in 2014 when the company stopped using actual branded Heath bars.

 Although the candy bar's original manufacturer, L. S. Heath, and subsequently Hershey have supported the incorporation of the candy bar into other confections by marketing a pre-shredded variety, many vendors hand-crumble the candy bars, finding the pre-crumbled variety to be "too small and too dusty".

 Related products from other manufacturers

 In the 1950s, Marabou in Sweden wanted to have a license to make the Heath bar, but was not allowed to do so.
-Instead, Marabou took the Heath bar as inspiration and created the Daim bar, which was available in many countries as of 2014.
+Instead, Marabou took the Heath bar as inspiration and created the Daim bar, which was available in many countries as of 2026.